 The fire weather index is posted aily on the departments website during the fire season.

 Canada's wildland fire management agencies are interested in learning about public understanding of wildfire prevention programs and how these programs and prevention messages could be improved.
-Human-caused wild fires continue to be a problem across Canada resulting in increasing expenditures, inefficient use of resources, and increased damages.
-The Canadian Interagency Forest Fire Centre (CIFFC) in partnership with University of Saskatchewan aims to develop a national prevention campaign that would focus on the prevention and mitigation of human-caused fires.
+Human-caused wild fires to continue to be a problem across Canada and the impact it has on communities and homes resulting in increasing expenditures, inefficient use of resources, and increased damages.
+The Canadian Interagency Forest Fire Centre (CIFFC) in partnership with University of Saskatchewan aims to improve the Fire Smart program and better understand your knowledge of wildfire risk and mitigation around homes.

 The online survey should take about 15 minutes, and asks questions about your knowledge of Fire Smart, and will help us develop better methods and tools to help protect private property and communities.